safedv/Rustic64Shell/readme.md

 ## Contributions

 Contributions are welcome!
 Want to add features, report bugs, or improve the docs?
 Feel free to open a pull request or an issue.
-I’m all ears for suggestions on how to make **Rustic64Shell** even better!

----